 Man backing up his car accidentally hit his 18-month-old grandson who darted behind the car.
 (Source: San Diego CW 6)

 Our firm’s San Diego car accident attorneys have experience with children’s injuries in cases such as these and we are happy to say that it looks like the boy only has some minor bruising.
 That being said, catastrophic injuries and the deaths of children are often the result of pedestrian accidents like this one.

 The young child was rushed to Rady’s Children Hospital for medical treatment of his bruises and minor scratching.
-The family, who has only identified the boy as Damian, wants others to learn from this near-fatal pedestrian accident that dangers lurks backing up out of your driveway.
+The family wants others to learn from this near-fatal pedestrian accident that dangers lurks backing up out of your driveway.

 San Diego 6 News suggests that to prevent these types of personal injuries and pedestrian accidents, you should install rear bumper cameras and sensors that can detect if an object or person is within four yards of the rear of your vehicle.
 When something does cross its path, a loud noise, as well as a camera feed directly to the dashboard, will let the driver know to stop.